- Cancer Information

 - Other treatments

-The risk of infertility depends on several factors:
+The risk of infertility depends on:

+The effects of chemotherapy on sperm production may be temporary or permanent.
 Chemotherapy can cause permanent infertility if the cells in the testicles are too damaged to produce healthy, mature sperm again.

 Removal of the testicles (orchidectomy)